SERVICES provided by Ecological Horizons

 - Greater Bilby Recovery Team, Scientific Advisory Committee

 - Associate Editor of “Environmental Management and Restoration

 Both John Read and Katherine Moseby supervise honours and PhD students studying arid zone ecology through their respective positions as Adjunct Lecturer and Research Fellow at the University of Adelaide and University of NSW.

 Contact Ecological Horizons for more information about their services.

 On ground conservation projects

-Ecological Horizons directors have been integral in the establishment and management of several broadscale conservation initiatives including Arid Recovery restoration program in arid South Australia; Middleback Alliance mallee conservation on Eyre Peninsula; the Living Deserts rare mammal reintroduction project in Sturt National Park, NSW; and the Tetepare Island Protected Area in the Solomon Islands; and the and the Warru Recovery project in the APY Lands..
+Ecological Horizons directors have been integral in the establishment and management of several broadscale conservation initiatives including Arid Recovery restoration program in arid South Australia; Middleback Alliance mallee conservation on Eyre Peninsula; the Wild Deserts rare mammal reintroduction project in Sturt National Park, NSW; the Tetepare Island Protected Area in the Solomon Islands; and the and the Warru Recovery project in the APY Lands..